University of South Carolina

 At present the Senate consists of faculty members from four Regional Campuses (USC Lancaster, USC Salkehatchie, USC Sumter, and USC Union) and from Extended University (previously Continuing Education Credit Programs).

-The Senate was created by the USC Board of Trustees to act for the Regional Campuses faculties, subject to review by the Vice Provost and Executive Dean for Extended University, the President, and the Board of Trustees.
+The Senate was created by the USC Board of Trustees to act for the Regional Campuses faculties, subject to review by the Executive Vice Chancellor and Vice Provost, the President, and the Board of Trustees.
 The Senate is authorized to establish minimum educational standards and, together with the Regional Campuses Faculties, to formulate policies concerning conduct of faculty.
 These policies are to be generally consistent with the educational policies and standards of the entire University.

 MEMBERSHIP AND OFFICERS

-Members of the Senate include Senators, who serve three-year terms; members of the Executive Committee (the Senate Chair, Vice Chair, Immediate Past Chair, Secretary and one Member-at-Large), and the ex officio members (the President, the Vice Provost and Executive Dean for Extended University, and the Regional Campus Deans).
+Members of the Senate include Senators, who serve three-year terms; members of the Executive Committee (the Senate Chair, Vice Chair, Immediate Past Chair, Secretary and one Member-at-Large), and the ex officio members (the President, the Executive Vice Chancellor and Vice Provost, and the Regional Campus Deans).

 Traditionally, the Senate meets quarterly during the academic year, usually on the third Friday in September, November, February and April.
 In recent years the first and sometimes the third meeting of the year have been held in Columbia.
 The other meetings are held on a rotational basis at other Regional Campuses.